HeekangPark/jekyll-hk-api-doc/README.md

             - <code>id</code> and <code>pw</code> are not matching.
 ```

-6. Execute the python code below with Python 3:
+6. Execute the python code below with Python 3, which creates html files in `documents/_api_book_page` corresponding to yaml files in `_api`.

 ```python
 import os